Student Awareness Days

 Because our mission is to provide educational resources and information regarding the authentic memory of the Holocaust, our Student Awareness Days are a vehicle toward this end.

-Each student and teacher who attends Student Awareness Days is provided with a free CD filled with educational resources on the Holocaust.
+Each student and teacher who attends Student Awareness Days is provided with a free USB bracelet filled with educational resources on the Holocaust.

 Because character education and learning to respect one another is such an important part of what our schools teach, they work closely with us to ensure that as many of their students as possible attend Student Awareness Days.
 The Center has no academic or behavioral requirements for attendance and encourages students of all schools and backgrounds to participate.